Our Editorial Team

 Human Resources and Compensation

-Celeste Blackburn is the Managing Editor of HR Insight, Diversity Insight, and Technology for HR.
-She has written about human resources for a variety of publications, including Basic Training for Supervisors and Frontline Supervisor, and has written and edited a series of white papers covering employment trends and developments.
-Before coming to BLR®, she was the business editor for The Daily Herald in Columbia, Tennessee.
+Celeste Blackburn is a Senior Editor with Business & Legal Resources.
+She manages a number of publications for BLR, including 50 Employment Laws in 50 States, HR Insight, and HR Hero Line.
+She has written about human resources for a variety of publications, and has written and edited a series of white papers covering employment trends and developments.
+Before coming to BLR, she was the business editor for The Daily Herald in Columbia, Tennessee.
 Celeste earned her bachelor’s degree from David Lipscomb University and a master’s from Middle Tennessee State University, where she also taught writing.

 Chris Ceplenski is Managing Editor, SEO Content.
 Mr. Ceplenski also manages BLR’s human resources, employment law, and compensation and benefits newsletter content.
 He has authored hundreds of articles that have appeared in BLR print and on HR.BLR.com.
 Prior to joining BLR in 1999, Mr. Ceplenski worked as an editor for a book producer and literary agency and as a college writing instructor.
 Mr. Ceplenski received his B.A. from Eastern Connecticut State University and an M.A. in English from Clarion University of Pennsylvania.

 Susan E. Prince, J.D., is a Legal Editor for BLR’s human resources and employment law publications.
-Ms. Prince has several years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
-Ms. Prince also served as an expert on several audio conferences discussing the 2004 changes to the federal regulations under the Fair Labor Standards Act.
-Before starting her career in publishing, Ms. Prince practiced law for several years in the insurance industry and served as president of a retail sales business.
+Ms. Prince has over 10 years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment law topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
+Ms. Prince has also served as an expert on several audio conferences and webinars discussing various wage and hour issues.
+Before starting her career in publishing, Ms. Prince practiced law for several years in the insurance industry.
 Ms. Prince received her law degree from Vermont Law School.

 Virginia Mayo joined M. Lee Smith Publishers, a division of BLR®, after working as a seasonal staff attorney for the Tennessee Legislature.
 In her capacity as group publisher (Legal), she oversees the production of several CLE live events and audio conferences/webinars in Tennessee and Alabama, as well as an annual two-track workers’ compensation seminar for Tennessee attorneys and employers.
 She also serves as editor of Tennessee Attorneys Memo, a weekly newsletter summarizing appellate court decisions, new laws, and other legal developments in Tennessee.
 She serves as co-editor of the Tennessee Workers’ Comp Reporter, a monthly publication for Tennessee employers.
 She received her B.A., magna cum laude, from Lipscomb University and her J.D. from the Nashville School of Law, where she was a member of the Cooper’s Inn Honor Society.
 In 2011, she received the "Head of the Class" award, an annual award given by the Tennessee Department of Labor and Workforce Development for outstanding service to its Workers’ Compensation Division.